 Taking into account the discussions at Pocantico and in coordination with the work by the working group on revenue development referenced above, participants agreed to develop the idea of a branding campaign, possibly modeled after the “Red” campaign or other similar efforts.

-Kevin Davis, of MakingNews.biz for formerly with the Investigative News Network (INN), will be taking the lead of on this.
+Kevin Davis, of MakingNews.biz for formerly with the Investigative News Network (INN), is taking the lead of on this.

 Independent Media Acquiring Legacy Outlets